JesusHdez960717/winter_framework/vs.md

 if a validations fails the developer will not have to do anything and a 422 response will be automatically sent.
 More details of this in the exception-handling docs.

-### What's next
+### Extra notes:

-In the future we will be doing:

-- More tests to expand the possibles use cases
-- Add a validation for async
+- Map keys are not validated: To do this you will need to implement your own validation